ifelajulo/oss-enterprise/README.md

-# Getting Started with Open Source in the Enterprise
+# Geting Started with Open Source in the Enterprise

 Welcome to the course on **Getting Started with Open Source in the Enterprise**.
 We are excited to have  you  join in this journey and look forward to helping you meet your OSS goals.